 Haverford freshman goalie Sam Miller (4-1-2) made seven saves on the night including a tough stop off a Blue Jays' corner opportunity in the second overtime to preserve the tie.
 Miller finished the regular season with the highest save percentage (.850) among all conference netminders.

 The Centennial semifinals will take place at Walton Field on Saturday.
 Having lost just once in their last seven games, the Fords will open defense of their title against the winner of Wednesday's opening round match-up between Johns Hopkins and Dickinson College.
-The other semfinal will be a rematch between Swarthmore and F&M. Saturday's two winners will square off on Sunday for the conference crown.
+The other semifinal will be a rematch between Swarthmore and F&M. Saturday's two winners will square off on Sunday for the conference crown.
 Game times will be announced on Monday.